spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/wordpress-on-spot-step-by-step-guide.md

 Congratulations!
 You now have your WordPress site up and running.
 You can now manage, customise, and configure it as you like.

-## What's Next?

-Learn about advanced Elastigroup configurations in the Compute Concepts section.
-Check out the tutorials for other Elastigroup supported workloads and integrations.